Yilmaz4/perspective.py/README.md

 ## Getting an API key

 You need to have an API key from Google to use Perspective API.
-Instructions are explained in [this article](https://developers.perspectiveapi.com/s/docs-get-started).
+Instructions to get an API key are explained in [this article](https://developers.perspectiveapi.com/s/docs-get-started).

 ## Command arguments